Sex and Temperament in Three Primitive Societies

 Mead's most visible conclusion was that:If those temperamental attitudes which we have traditionally regarded as feminine—such as passivity, responsiveness, and a willingness to cherish children—can so easily be set up as the masculine pattern in one tribe, and in another be outlawed for the majority of the women as well as for the majority of men, we no longer have any basis for regarding such aspects of behavior as sex-linked.The distinction between femininity and masculinity on the one hand, and biological sex on the other presaged the sex–gender distinction, which is at the core of the sociology of gender roles and a central concept in feminist thought.

 David Lipset characterized Sex and Temperament as "an important event in the history of both the culture concept and feminist theory" and as "an unmatched ethnographic comparison of three Sepik groups."
 According to Maureen Malloy, Sex and Temperament "consolidated [Mead's] reputation as someone committed to questioning the sexual taboos of the contemporary West, grounding her views in intrepid research among exotic savages and conveying her research in accessible books that reached a wide public.."
+Micaela di Leonardo chronicles the wide reception of the book as feminist, but argues that "the text articulated Mead's shift to the Freudian antiwomen's rights stance she maintained until the 1970s."

 Fieldwork

 Mead conducted eighteen months of field research for Sex and Temperament while working jointly with her husband Reo Fortune from 1931 to 1933.
 The couple had previously worked as researchers on Manus (six months in 1928–29) and on an Omaha reservation in Nebraska (three months in 1930).
 Mead and Fortune first spent eight months studying Mountain Arapesh culture in "a small mountaintop hamlet" that felt physically and culturally isolated to them.
-They next moved to Mundugumor village on a river, which had been affected by both colonial pacification efforts (suppressing tribal warfare) and labor recruitment.Mead and Fortune then met fellow anthropologist Gregory Bateson and moved to Tchambuli Lake and their final field site, with Bateson continuing his fieldwork nearby with the Iatmul culture.
-Mead and Bateson began an romantic affair during this time, and Fortune eventually refused to share his ethnographic notes on the Mundugumor and Tchambuli with Mead for the book.
+They next moved to Mundugumor village on a river, which had been affected by both colonial pacification efforts (suppressing tribal warfare) and labor recruitment.
+Mead reports that she and Fortune consulted with on a final fieldsite with colonial district officer Eric Robinson, who proposed either the Washkuks or the Tchambuli.
+Initial scouting of the Washkuk community found it both remote and dispersed and the ethnographers opted to live with Tchambuli.
+Mead and Fortune then met fellow anthropologist Gregory Bateson and moved to Tchambuli Lake and their final field site, with Bateson continuing his fieldwork nearby with the Iatmul culture.
+Mead and Bateson began a romantic affair during this time, and Fortune eventually refused to share his ethnographic notes on the Mundugumor and Tchambuli with Mead for the book.